stormpath/stormpath-documentation/source/reference.rst

       * - ``tenant``
         - Link
         - N/A
-        - A link to the Tenant associated with this ID Site.
+        - A link to the :ref:`Tenant <ref-tenant>` associated with this ID Site.

   **idSite Example**